 European Limited Edition

 The European version of the game was available as a standard edition and a Limited Edition.
 The latter came packaged in a bigger cardboard box containing the game in its regular case along with a special metal case and an artbook with liner notes.
 All versions of the game feature reversible cover art, chosen by fans via a poll on Nintendo of Europe's website in the months leading up to the game's release.
-Upon fan inquiry, XSEED stated that they would not be putting a special edition on shelves but were looking into putting some artwork into the manual or creating reversible covers.
+Upon fan inquiry, XSEED stated that they would not be putting a special edition on shelves but were creating a reversible cover.

 Black Box Design

 It is of note that Pandora's Tower is the first and so far only Wii game released outside of Japan to feature the black Wii-box design, previously only used in Japan for mature titles rated "Cero C" and above.
 Nintendo Japan first started this practice with the Japan-only title Zangeki no Reginleiv and has since adopted the black boxes for mature-rated titles for 3DS as well.
-While the black box design was used for the European release, it's not yet known if the North American release will do the same.
+While the black box design was used for the European release published by Nintendo, the XSEED-published North American version used the standard white boxes and Wii banner.

 Club Nintendo Trilogy Coins